Terence Groothusen

 Terence Clyde Leon Groothusen (born 16 September 1996) is a professional footballer who plays as a forward for Olympia Haarlem.
 Born in Netherlands, he plays for the Aruba national team.
 Besides the Netherlands, he has played in Malta and Germany.

 Club career

 Groothusen made his Eerste Divisie debut for FC Dordrecht on 18 August 2017 in a game against Fortuna Sittard.

 On 12 February 2020, Groothusen joined Kozakken Boys.

 On 24 June 2020, it was announced that Groothusen had signed for SV Straelen.

 In January 2021, Groothusen joined Alemannia Aachen.
+In summer 2022 he returned to former club Hibernians in the Maltese Premier League, only to move on to second-tier Sliema Wanderers that same year.
+In 2023 he returned to the Netherlands to play for amateur side Sportlust '46 after a short spell at Greek third-tier outfit Poros.
+A year later he tried his luck at ADO '20 alongside fellow Aruban international player Jonathan Richard.

 International career

 Groothusen made his Aruba national football team debut on 6 September 2019 in a CONCACAF Nations League game against Guyana, as a starter.

 International goals

 Scores and results list Aruba's goal tally first, score column indicates score after each Groothusen goal.